chris-lovejoy/CodingForMedicine/README.md

 # CodingForMedicine
-A series of educational exercises, applying programming to medicine.
+A series of educational exercises, applying programming to medical problems.

 All exercises are available at [CodeMD.co.uk](https://codemd.co.uk/).